httpwg/wg-materials/ietf117/minutes.md

 ### Structured Field Values Bis - Mark Nottingham

-MT: The deault is pick up a library to do something that's 2 lines of code.
+MT: The default is pick up a library to do something that's 2 lines of code.
 I don't want a dependency on the 3986 spec.
-Just pick uupercase or loweraces.
+Just pick uppercase or lowercase.
 Just go with it that way.

 mnot: Did I hear you volunteer to revise the ROI spec in the middle of that?

 Chris Lemmons (CL): People are gonna use existing libraries.
-Asking for an extra call to Lcase or Ucase at the end. ???
+Asking for an extra call to lowercase or uppercase at the end. [???]

 KO: This isn't a critical concern.